Biden’s first press conference: Here are some of the hot-button questions he could face

 In December 2019, you released a comprehensive report on your health that said you were a "healthy, vigorous 77-year-old male."
 Can we expect a similar report again in the near future?

 Biden stumbled multiple times and fell while climbing the stairs to Air Force One last week.
-Multiple past presidents have also stumbled on the stairs to their executive jets -- including the much younger former President Obama, and former Vice President Mike Pence last year.
+Multiple past presidents have also stumbled on the stairs to their executive jets -- including the much younger former President Barack Obama, and former Vice President Mike Pence last year.

 But Biden is 78 years old and also fractured his foot late last year.
-Health questions were regularly raised about former President Trump and it can be expected that they will come up in regard to Biden as well.
+Health questions were regularly raised about Trump and it can be expected that they will come up for Biden as well.

 BIDEN AIDES' HARRIS' GUN CONTROL CALLS HAVE INCLUDED SEIZING 'ASSAULT WEAPONS'